thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

     return parser
 ```

-The model will save the weights of the best model (as a `.pth` file) at any epoch where the validation loss reached a new minimum.
+During training/fine-tunin, the model will save the weights of the best model (as a `.pth` file) at any epoch where the validation loss reached a new minimum.

 ## 5. Running inference on new datasets